Sameer-Ahmed7/Anomaly-Detection-on-FashionMNIST/README.md

 <h1>Baseline Model:</h1>
-The first model is the baseline approach, where the model is based on traditional GAN, and Generator is based on autoencoder.
-“I am taken the same methodology given in the SOTA model research paper”.
+The first model is the baseline approach, where the model is based on traditional GAN and Generator are based on autoencoder.
+“I have taken the same methodology given in the SOTA model research paper”.
 But here the approach is traditional GAN instead of DCGAN.
-And here I am using a single loss function, Mean Squared Error (MSE) Loss.
-No multiple losses mention in the SOTA model paper.
+Here I have used a single loss function, Mean Squared Error (MSE) Loss.
+No multiple losses are mentioned in the SOTA model paper.
 The traditional GAN approach and the use of MSE loss provide a straightforward and easy-to-implement solution.
 This approach may be suitable for initial exploratory research or as a baseline to compare against more